Teams showed their love and creativity on The Longest Day

 Many companies got involved, either by forming a team or by donating a portion of their proceeds to the Alzheimer’s Association.
 BJ’s Restaurant and Brewhouse locations throughout the country and The Fish Market restaurants across California both participated, as did many other individual businesses.

-Forty-six of our participating teams are part of global teams for The Longest Day.
+Forty-six of our participating teams were part of global teams for The Longest Day.
 Alpha Delta Kappa Sorority, Alpha Kappa Alpha Sorority, Inc., American Contract Bridge League, Arthur Murray Dance Studios, Barre Code, and Hemmings Motorsports groups participated in our region.

 State and local governments participated